On Efficient Domination for Some Classes of $H$-Free Chordal Graphs: Conclusion

 {\bf Case 4.} $|N(v)|=2$ (and thus, $|\overline{N(v)}|=2$):

-In one of the cases, namely if $v$ is adjacent to the two vertices with degree 1 and with degree~3 in paw, $H$ is a butterfly and thus, WED is \NP-complete.
+In one of the cases, namely if $v$ is adjacent to the two vertices with degree 1 and with degree~3 in a paw, $H$ is a butterfly and thus, WED is \NP-complete.

-If $v$ has exactly two neighbors in $K_4$ or if $v$ is adjacent to degree 2 and degree 3 vertices in diamond or if $v$ is adjacent to the two degree 2 vertices in paw or if $v$ is adjacent to the two degree 2 vertices (midpoints) in $P_4$, then by Theorem 1 of \cite{BraDabHuaPau2015}, the clique-width is bounded.
+If $v$ has exactly two neighbors in $K_4$ or if $v$ is adjacent to degree 2 and degree 3 vertices in diamond or if $v$ is adjacent to the two degree 2 vertices in a paw or if $v$ is adjacent to the two degree 2 vertices (midpoints) in a $P_4$, then by Theorem 1 of \cite{BraDabHuaPau2015}, the clique-width is bounded.

-If $v$ is adjacent to the two vertices of degree 3 of diamond then $H=H_3$.
-If $v$ is adjacent to degree 2 vertex $u$ and degree 3 vertex $w$ in paw then for the degree 3 vertex $w$, $H[N(w)]=P_3+P_1$ as above.
-If $v$ is adjacent to degree 1 and degree 3 vertices in claw then $H=H_2$.
+If $v$ is adjacent to the two vertices of degree 3 of a diamond then $H=H_3$.
+If $v$ is adjacent to degree 2 vertex $u$ and degree 3 vertex $w$ in a paw then for the degree 3 vertex $w$, $H[N(w)]=P_3+P_1$ as above.
+If $v$ is adjacent to degree 1 and degree 3 vertices in a claw then $H=H_2$.

-In all other cases, $H$ is $P_5$, chair or co-P, and thus, WED is solvable in polynomial time (by Lemma \ref{coPK3P2fr} for co-P-free chordal graphs, and by Theorem \ref{WEDdirectS123frchordalgr}, for $P_5$-free chordal graphs, and for chair-free chordal graphs).
+In all other cases, $H$ is a $P_5$, chair or co-$P$, and thus, WED is solvable in polynomial time (by Theorem \ref{EDextgemfrchordalG2} for co-$P$-free chordal graphs, and by Theorems \ref{EDextgemfrchordalG2} and \ref{WEDdirectS123frchordalgr}, for $P_5$-free chordal graphs, and for chair-free chordal graphs).

 {\bf Case 5.} $|N(v)|=1$ (and thus, $|\overline{N(v)}|=3$):

 Now $v$ is adjacent to exactly one vertex of $V \setminus \{v\}$.